Managing PostgreSQL users

 -

-, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
-The new password version is labeled as Current.To view passwords, you need the
+, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.Viewing passwords requires the

 -